k2view-academy/K2View-Academy/articles/03_logical_units/02_create_a_logical_unit_flow.md

 # Create a Logical Unit Flow

-The LU Schema creation process can be initiated using K2View’s [Auto-Discovery](/articles/03_logical_units/06_auto_discovery_wizard.md)  module or performed manually using K2View’s drag-and-drop graphical user interface, K2View Fabric Studio.
+The LU schema creation process can be initiated using K2View’s [Auto-Discovery](/articles/03_logical_units/06_auto_discovery_wizard.md)  module or performed manually using K2View’s drag-and-drop graphical user interface, K2View Fabric Studio.

 Creating a Logical Unit involves several steps.
 The following is an overview of the main steps :